aff3ct/aff3ct/doc/sphinx/source/simulator/source_code/source_code.rst

 The AFF3CT repository contains some dependencies to other repositories.
 Technically those dependencies are managed by the `Git submodule feature`_.
 By default the submodules are not downloaded during the ``git clone`` process.
-Before doing anything else it is highly recommended to get those submodules:
+Before doing anything else it is highly recommended to get those submodules with the following command:

 .. code-block:: bash